John and William Merfold: Background: social unrest in 15th-century England

 For artisans or labourers who had previously known greater prosperity, even small fines, chevage, and customary emblems of authority became intolerable.
 In East Anglia, surviving records such as articles of impeachment from 1449 to 1450 against William, Duke of Suffolk, suggest that he used his access to the courts and regime to oppress his tenants and advance himself personally.
 These injustices and what the medieval historian A. J. Pollard has described as the "systematic abuse of power in the king's name" were worst in Kent, but also occurred in Sussex and elsewhere in southern England, and led to a series of insurrections.
 In January 1450 an uprising was led by a labourer named Thomas Cheyne, who called himself "the hermit Bluebeard", occurred in Kent; the authorities acted swiftly and Cheyne was executed as a traitor.
 In May 1450, a major rebellion by the men of Kent led by Jack Cade marched towards London, forcing the king to retreat to Kenilworth Castle in Warwickshire.
 The rebels were able to take the capital before their defeat at the hands of the militia of London, which forced them to disperse and return home.

-The collapse in public was deeply unsettling to the nobility.
+The collapse in public trust was deeply unsettling to the nobility.
 A complaint was made by members in the House of Commons, and recorded in 1450 in the proceedings of Parliament within a Roll of Parliament, that without peace and prosperity, the year saw many "murders, manslaughters, rapes, robberies, riots, affrays, and other inconveniences greater than before".
 While Henry VI showed clemency by issuing official pardons to the rebels during the revolt, he was merciless to Jack Cade and his followers.
 Cade was hunted down and captured, and died of his injuries whilst being taken to London.
 His body was put on trial before being quartered and displayed around the kingdom.
 Following the rebellion, there were further uprisings against the government.